Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 #### config.forbidden_redirect_uri

-Instead of responding with HTTP status code of 403, with this parameter you can instead send 302 redirect.
+Instead of responding with HTTP status code of 403, with this parameter you can instead send a 302 redirect.
 Nice to have if you are trying to protect web sites (instead of say individual APIs) with this plugin.